Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 });
 ```

-- Coolthing about trpc mutation it have some properties like `retry` and `retryDelay` this is very help full thing if you want run your mutation or query unitill get success.
+- Cool thing about trpc mutation it have some properties like `retry` and `retryDelay` this is very help full thing if you want run your mutation or query until get success.

 ```typescript
 const { mutate: startPolling } = trpc.getFile.useMutation({